Benefits and financial support

 Help with council tax or rates mortgage interest and bills

-There are other benefits, loans and grants available to help with the costs of housing.
+There are benefits, loans and grants available to help with the costs of housing.

 Local council tax reduction schemes can help towards the cost of your council tax if you are on a low income.
-If you live in Northern Ireland, you may be able to apply for help to pay your rates bill.
+Council tax reduction schemes are different across the UK.

-If you own your home, you may be able to apply for a loan from the government to help pay your mortgage interest payments.
+If you own your home, you may be able to apply for a loan from the government to help towards interest payments on:

 You may be able to get financial help with health costs when you have cancer.
 This can include help with prescriptions, wigs and fabric supports, dental treatment and eye treatment.